Dormitoryo: Development

 The idea for the series was conceived when GMA Network wanted to put "something new" on their Sunday-afternoon block, which traditionally dominated with either teeny bop series or showbiz-oriented talk shows.
 And so, the network's drama department decided to "try something different on that block."
 Jun Lana wanted a show that represent "Generation X" and explore some relevant issues faced by the youth today, including bullying, peer pressure, dysfunctional relationships, infidelity, sibling rivalry, vague sense of morality, dishonesty and even crime.
 So he decided to come up with an edgy teen series with mystery-filled plot, twists and turns, wherein the lead characters deal with the controversial death of a colleague and peel away secrets that link them with each other.
 Lana presented the concept and the network found it to be interesting.
 The show is set in the fictional dormitory—the Holy Spirit Manor.
 The series creator had to decide on whether the setting should be inside a school or outside of it.
 It went through the approval and timeslot matching stages.

 Casting

 The cast was announced during the story conference held in August 2013, with the main cast being Lauren Young together with Joyce Ching, Enzo Pineda, Ruru Madrid and Wynwyn Marquez.
-The lead role Hazel Mendoza was originally intended for singer-actress Julie Anne San Jose, but the network pulled her out for another TV project.
+The lead role Hazel Mendoza was originally intended for singer-actress Julie Anne San Jose.
+The network later pulled her out for another TV project.
 Lauren Young was chosen to replace San Jose for the said role, while the antagonist Airiz de Ocampo, the role which originally intended for Young, went to Joyce Ching.
 Enzo Pineda and Ruru Madrid were cast as Burn and Charlie Chavez, brothers and Hazel's love interests.